Perfect Short Ballerina Nails at Home – DIY Step-by-Step

 Hold your nail file at a slight angle and file the sides to taper them inwards.

-Be careful — short ballerina nails need a gentle inward slope, not a sharp stiletto point.
+short ballerina nails need a gentle inward slope, not a sharp stiletto point.

 3. Create a Flat Tip